Biden vs. Trump: General election battle is now set

 “President Trump is still disrupting Washington, D.C., while Biden represents the old, tired way and continuing to coddle the communist regime in China,” Parscale said.

 Trump’s team also believes he can win over disaffected Sanders supporters who see Biden as a consummate insider.
-Shortly after Sanders’ announcement Wednesday, the president charged without evidence that Democratic leaders were plotting against Sanders.
+Shortly after Sanders’ announcement, the president charged without evidence that Democratic leaders were plotting against Sanders.

 The Republican National Committee has already assembled an extensive research book on Biden.
 The GOP has devoted 10 researchers to Biden and sent hundreds of Biden-related freedom of information and public records requests to gather additional damaging material.